mslakshmi2106-max/Student-performance-analysis/README.md

 To study relationships such as attendance vs marks and internal marks vs performance To visualize data using graphs for better understanding To derive meaningful insights to improve academic performance

+Tools & Technologies Used

+The following tools and technologies were used to complete this project:
+Python – for data analysis and processing
+Google Colab – for writing and executing code
+Pandas – for data manipulation and analysis
+NumPy – for generating synthetic data
+Matplotlib – for data visualization
+Seaborn – for advanced graphical representation